Best AI Productivity Apps for ADHD in 2026

 Mac users with ADHD who want AI insights about their productivity patterns without a tool that rearranges their calendar automatically

 Aftertone is a Mac-native calendar and task manager built on behavioural science.
+Smart Capture converts pasted text or a screenshot into structured tasks instantly.
+Auto-Extend keeps the session running when you finish a task early.
+Pause holds your place.
 It never moves anything in your calendar — it reads your scheduling history and surfaces intelligence about it.
-For ADHD users, the AI weekly reports provide something that supports ADHD cognitive offloading without the unpredictability that causes anxiety: which scheduling conditions have historically preceded your most focused weeks, whether meeting density is trending toward configurations associated with your scattered periods, and what the current week's structure looks like compared to your most productive configurations.
-The Focus Screen creates a clean distraction-free Mac environment for scheduled work sessions — externalising the context that makes task engagement easier.
-One-time purchase at £100.
+For ADHD users, the AI weekly and daily reports provide something that supports ADHD cognitive offloading without the unpredictability that causes anxiety: which scheduling conditions have historically preceded your most focused weeks, whether meeting density is trending toward configurations associated with your scattered periods, and what the current week's structure looks like compared to your most productive configurations.
+Smart Zoning moves tasks directly onto the calendar with keyboard shortcuts.
+The Focus Screen creates a clean distraction-free Mac environment for scheduled work sessions — externalising the context that makes task engagement easier. $30/month with a 7-day free trial.

 Who it's for